 - Stove/Oven – Make sure each heating element works properly if electric and that gas lines are clear and burners ignite appropriately for gas stoves.

 - Refrigerator – Make sure the refrigerator maintains an appropriate and accurate temperature to keep food safely stored.
-Check any other supplied kitchen appliance to make sure they are functioning (dishwasher, garbage disposal, etc.)
+Check any other supplied kitchen appliances to make sure they are functioning (dishwasher, garbage disposal, etc.)

-- Water Heater – Check the temperature to make sure it set below 120° F to prevent scalding.
-Test safety relief valve once a year to ensure proper operation and flush the system to remove sediment buildup which can cause system failure.
+- Water Heater – Check the temperature to make sure it is set below 120° F to prevent scalding.
+Test safety relief valve once a year to ensure proper operation and flush the system to remove sediment buildup which can cause a system failure.

 Exterior Safety Check